isaacmenchaca/isaacmenchaca.github.io/_posts/2020-07-31-NeuromatchAcademy.md

 background: '/img/posts/06.jpg' # notice how the image referenced is in your project's /img/posts/ folder.
 ---

-Neuromatch Academy (NMA) was an amazing three-week experience that brought upon intellectual knowledge, a sense of community, and most importantly, my re-found curiosity in the analysis of neural data once again.
+Neuromatch Academy (NMA) brought upon intellectual knowledge, a sense of community, and most importantly, my re-found curiosity in the analysis of neural data once again.

-Along with all the greatness from NMA, I had the opportunity to work with other curious-driven individuals and explore a new perspective on the Kay-Gallant dataset[^fn1].
+In addition to the training from NMA, I had the opportunity to work with other curious-driven individuals and explore a new perspective on the Kay-Gallant dataset[^fn1].

 ---
 #### Dataset and NMA Project Question